A SAM-guided Two-stream Lightweight Model for Anomaly Detection: Method

 \subsection{Two-Stream Lightweight Model}

-In traditional KD, the teacher network typically employs a large and deep expert network with extensive capabilities, while the student network adopts a similar neural network structure to that of the teacher~\cite{bergmann2019improving}.
-Although this method enhances precision compared to early works, anomaly detection does not always hold true due to architectural similarities and shared data flow.
+In traditional KD, the teacher network typically employs a large and deep expert network with extensive capabilities, while the student network adopts a similar neural network structure to that of the teacher~\cite{bergmann2019improving}, which cannot learn about anomalous regions, leading to discrepancies with the teacher network during testing.
+However, extensive experiments have shown that this structure can cause collapsing (constantly generating the same normal image).
+Therefore, the reconstructed image is used for anomaly discrimination, while the teacher generator acts as a regularizer to prevent this issue.
+Reconstructing anomalous regions as normal reduces the student network's ability to “discriminate” anomalous areas, thereby increasing the recognition difference between the teacher and student networks.
 Despite~\cite{zhang2023destseg} introducing a denoising student network to address this issue, it still fails to consider that the teacher network struggles to accurately represent unseen normal textures and patterns with some variations compared to the training set.
-And the denoising student network has generality limitations of being opaque to genuine anomalies in the training stage.
+The denoising student network has generality limitations of being opaque to genuine anomalies while training.